samjoash9/Balanced_Square_Bracket_Simulator/README.md

-balanced_bracket.py - contains the main logic for leftmost and rightmost derivation. main.py - contains the main logic for the parse tree and the main driver of the simulator.
+balanced_bracket.py - contains the main logic for leftmost derivation, rightmost derivation, and the parse tree main.py - the main driver of the simulator.